bartvanerp/SPSsite/content/disciplines/to_add/discretesignalprocessing_sampling_frequency.md

 [menu.discrete]
   name = "Absolute and relative frequency" weight = 22
-  parent = "Sampling and reconstruction"
+  parent = "Basics of sampling and reconstruction"

 +++